Dagem17/LITA_CAPSTONE_PROJECT/README.md

 ## Project Overview
 ---

 This capstone project aims to analyze and visualize sales performance data for retail store and customer segmentation data for a subscription service.
-The analysis focuses on uncovering trends,identifying top-performing products and regions, and understanding customer behaviour to provide actionable insights for strategic decision-making.
+The analysis focuses on uncovering trends, identifying top-performing products and regions, and understanding customer behaviour to provide actionable insights for strategic decision-making.

 ## Tools Used
 ---